xrdocs/multicast/_blogs/multicast-scaling.md

 For all the above Nodes there are different scale numbers that are being allocated for Profile 14.
 Let us define what scale numbers we get on each Node.

-1. Root Node:
+**1. Root Node:**
 The Ingress traffic comes from the customer network to the service provider network and we have 3 scale numbers:
 	1. The amount of (S, G).
     2. The amount of the Label Trees (MDTs).
     3. The amount of VRFs.
-The Egress traffic leaves the Root and transits to the rest of the network and there we get:
+On the Egress Interface we get:
+	1. The amount of replications per Label Tree.

+**2. Transit/ Mid Node:**
+On the Igress Interface we get:
+	1. The amount of the Label Trees (MDTs).
+On the Egress Interface we get:
+	1. The amount of replications per Label Tree.

+**3. Bud Node:**
+On the Ingress Interface we get:
+	1. The amount of the Label Trees (MDTs).
+On the Egress Interface we get:
+	1. The amount of replications per Label Tree per (S, G).
+    2. The aggregate number of replications.

+**4. Leaf Node:**
+On the Ingress Interface we get:
+	1. The amount of the Label Trees (MDTs).
+On the Egress Interface we get:
-	1. The amount of replications per Label Tree
+	1. The amount of replications per Label Tree per (S, G).

-2.
+    2. The aggregate number of replications.